The 22 Immutable Laws of Branding Review

 No brand lives forever.
 It’s important to recognize when a brand’s lifecycle is coming to an end and to handle the transition gracefully.
 This law prepares you for the eventual decline of a brand and advises on how to manage it.

-See also Digital Marketing 2024 Review
+See also Traffic Secrets Review

 22. The Law of Singularity